Important information and who we are

 Your consent, as the Data Subject, to the processing as specified in this Policy is the primary legal ground for our processing of your Personal Data.
 However, there may be circumstances where we may also rely on other valid legal grounds for the processing of your Personal Data, such as:

-- your request for content, goods or services necessitating steps including processing of your Personal Data to be taken prior to entering into contract with you and any processing that is necessary for the performance of such contract; and
+- your request for content, goods or services or a job enquiry necessitating steps including processing of your Personal Data to be taken prior to entering into contract with you and any processing that is necessary for the performance of such contract; and

 - compliance with a legal obligation to which we are subject.